LLNL/units/README.md

 2. Performance is absolutely critical (many other libraries are zero runtime overhead)
 3. You are only working with a small number of known units
 4. You cannot use C++11 yet.
-5. You need to operate on arbitrary powers of base units
+5. You need to operate on arbitrary or fractional powers of base units

 ## Types